A data-driven approach to beating SAA out-of-sample: Abstract

 \section{Abstract}

 While solutions of Distributionally Robust Optimization (DRO) problems can sometimes have a higher out-of-sample expected reward than the Sample Average Approximation (SAA), there is no guarantee.
-In this paper, we introduce the class of Distributionally Optimistic Optimization (DOO) models, and show that it is always possible to ``beat" SAA out-of-sample if we consider not just worst-case (DRO) models but also best-case (DOO) ones.
-We also show, however, that this comes at a cost: Optimistic solutions are more sensitive to model error than either worst-case or SAA optimizers, and hence are less robust.
+In this paper, we introduce a class of Distributionally Optimistic Optimization (DOO) models, and show that it is always possible to ``beat" SAA out-of-sample if we consider not just worst-case (DRO) models but also best-case (DOO) ones.
+We also show, however, that this comes at a cost: Optimistic solutions are more sensitive to model error than either worst-case or SAA optimizers, and hence are less robust and calibrating the worst- or best-case model to outperform SAA may be difficult when data is limited.

 {\bf Keywords:} Distributionally Optimistic Optimization (DOO), Distributionally Robust Optimization (DRO), Sample Average Approximation (SAA), data-driven optimization, model uncertainty, worst-case sensitivity, out-of-sample performance.